gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

 .. index:: -gnatw.Z  (gcc)
 .. index:: Size/Alignment warnings

-:samp:`-gnatw.Z`
+:switch:`-gnatw.Z`
   *Suppress warnings for size not a multiple of alignment.*

-  This switch suppresses warnings for cases of record types with specified `Size` and `Alignment` attributes where the size is not a multiple of the alignment, resulting in an object size that is greater than the specified size.
+  This switch suppresses warnings for cases of record types with specified ``Size`` and ``Alignment`` attributes where the size is not a multiple of the alignment, resulting in an object size that is greater than the specified size.
   The warning can also be
-  suppressed by giving an explicit `Object_Size` value.
+  suppressed by giving an explicit ``Object_Size`` value.

 .. index:: -Wunused (gcc)

-:samp:`-Wunused`
+:switch:`-Wunused`
-  The warnings controlled by the *-gnatw* switch are generated by the front end of the compiler.
-The *GCC* back end can provide additional warnings and they are controlled by the *-W* switch.
+  The warnings controlled by the :switch:`-gnatw` switch are generated by the front end of the compiler.
+The GCC back end can provide additional warnings and they are controlled by the :switch:`-W` switch.
-  For example, *-Wunused* activates back end warnings for entities that are declared but not referenced.
+  For example, :switch:`-Wunused` activates back end warnings for entities that are declared but not referenced.

 .. index:: -Wuninitialized (gcc)

-:samp:`-Wuninitialized`
+:switch:`-Wuninitialized`
-  Similarly, *-Wuninitialized* activates
+  Similarly, :switch:`-Wuninitialized` activates
   the back end warning for uninitialized variables.
 This switch must be used in conjunction with an optimization level greater than zero.

 .. index:: -Wstack-usage (gcc)

-:samp:`-Wstack-usage={len}`
+:switch:`-Wstack-usage={len}`
-  Warn if the stack usage of a subprogram might be larger than `len` bytes.
+  Warn if the stack usage of a subprogram might be larger than ``len`` bytes.
   See :ref:`Static_Stack_Usage_Analysis` for details.

 .. index:: -Wall (gcc)

-:samp:`-Wall`
+:switch:`-Wall`
-  This switch enables most warnings from the *GCC* back end.
+  This switch enables most warnings from the GCC back end.
-  The code generator detects a number of warning situations that are missed by the *GNAT* front end, and this switch can be used to activate them.
+  The code generator detects a number of warning situations that are missed by the GNAT front end, and this switch can be used to activate them.
-  The use of this switch also sets the default front end warning mode to *-gnatwa*, that is, most front end warnings activated as well.
+  The use of this switch also sets the default front end warning mode to :switch:`-gnatwa`, that is, most front end warnings activated as well.

 .. index:: -w (gcc)

-:samp:`-w`
+:switch:`-w`
-  Conversely, this switch suppresses warnings from the *GCC* back end.
+  Conversely, this switch suppresses warnings from the GCC back end.
-  The use of this switch also sets the default front end warning mode to *-gnatws*, that is, front end warnings suppressed as well.
+  The use of this switch also sets the default front end warning mode to :switch:`-gnatws`, that is, front end warnings suppressed as well.

 .. index:: -Werror (gcc)

-:samp:`-Werror`
+:switch:`-Werror`
-  This switch causes warnings from the *GCC* back end to be treated as errors.
+  This switch causes warnings from the GCC back end to be treated as errors.
 The warning string still appears, but the warning messages are counted as errors, and prevent the generation of an object file.